jsenv/jsenv-util/readme.md

 │      │││      │ │      │ │  │ │       │   ││               │ │             ││ ││          │ │      │ │       │ │         │ │ │
 scheme://username:password@test.abcdedgh.www.secondleveldomain.topleveldomain:123/hello/world/basename.extension?name=ferret#hash
 </pre>

+Some functions use the word `fileSystemNode`. `fileSystemNode` is used when the function does not assume what is going to interact with: file, directory, or something else.
+For example [copyFileSystemNode(fromUrl, toUrl, options)](#copyFileSystemNode) will take whatever is at `fromUrl` and copy it at `toUrl`.

 # assertAndNormalizeDirectoryUrl